Stephanie041996/private-events/README.md

 # private-events

 - This project entails building a site with functionalities similar to evenbrite.
 The site permits users to create events and then manage user signups.
 Also, Events are shown to have specific dates and  locations.
-The concept of many-to-many relationships bewteen models is emphasized as well.
+The concept of many-to-many relationships between models is emphasized as well.

 ## Built With